Famous Temples of Odisha / Orissa

-Goddess Mangala a manifestation of the Mother Goddess Durga, the Temple is located
+Goddess Mangala a manifestation of the Mother Goddess Durga, the Temple is

-the temple seeking boons from Maa Mangala.There is
+Pilgrims frequent the temple seeking boons from Maa Mangala.There is

 a bed made of solid stone on which it is said Maa Mangala rests after touring

 the entire universe everyday.As if to attest to this the bed looks worn out in

 just the same way it would if it were in use for centuries.

 Dhabaleswar, Cuttack, Odisha.

-The name Dhabaleswar ( Dhabala or White + Eeswar or God ) is attributed to a miracle
+The name Dhabaleswar ( Dhabala or White + Eeswar or God ) is attributed to a

-crowd waited outside the temple.
+while the angry crowd waited outside the temple.
 The crowd could clearly hear

 the calf calling out.
 The thief prayed fervently to Lord Shiva to deliver him

 Sanyassin before the crowd and asked them the cause of their agitation.
 On being

 told that they suspected the thief of hiding in the sanctum along with the black

-calf, the sanyassin brought the calf outside to dispel
+calf, the sanyassin brought the calf outside to dispel their doubts.

-go.
-The sanyassin disappeared and the thief realized who had come to his aid.
+sanyassin disappeared and the thief realized who had come to his aid.
 He

 confessed and apologized to the crowd.
-He took a vow to spend the rest of his life
+He took a vow to spend the rest of his

-Shiva to be also known as Dhabaleswara.
+Lord Shiva to be also known as Dhabaleswara.

 Goddess Hingula, Talcher, Odisha.

 It is located at a distance of 14 km. from Talcher .
-There is a temple Goddess Hingula
+There is a temple Goddess

-Hingula in his Mahabharat as the Manifestation of the Goddess
+described Goddess Hingula in his Mahabharat as the Manifestation of the Goddess

 Sarala.
 In fact he always worshipped Goddess Sarala asGoddess Hingula.
 It is

 believed that one can achieve his desired object if he/she worships or mediates

 on Goddess Hingula.
 It is also believe that cooking foods become delicious

 It is described in the Mahabharat that Goddess

 Hingula was worshiped by King Nala of Surya Vanshi.
 It is by her grace that king

 Nala was able to prepare Gouri-Sauri Paka .
 Thus the name of Goddess Hingula is

 The successors of king Nala of

 Vidarbha also worshiped the Goddess Hingula.
 As Nala was the King of Vidarbha,

 holy place (peetha) of the Goddess Hingula is situated on the bank of the river

 Simhada in the West of Talcher.

 Budhi Thakurani, Angul, Odisha.

 The temple of Budhi Thakurani is situated at Angul town.
 Near the temple , an

 earned celebrity as a Sakta Centre since 8th Century A.D. with the rise of the

 Sulkies on its soil.
 Goddess Budhithakurani is worshiped in the form of a stone

 icon covered with vermellion .
 The shrine draws huge crowd throughout the year.

 Pilgrims of different parts of Orissa visit the place for a darshan of the

 Sri Ladukeswar, Nayagarh, Odisha.

 Located 14 kms away from Nayagarh, Sarankul stands proud with the 15th century

 is known to be the combined form of Hari (Vishnu) and Hara (Shiv) as is the case

 are also similar to that of the Lingaraj temple.
 This shrine is the most

 prominent one from amongst a good number of Shaivite shrines dotting the region.

 Pilgrims from far flung places flock to Sarankul on the occasion of

 Tourists can avail medical facility at CHC, Odagaon which is nearest to the

 by choosing the state highway that is connected through Bhubaneswar Odagaon

 road.
 It is located approximately 100 kms away from state capital Bhubaneswar

 Sri Hanuman Vatika, Rourkela,Sundergarh, Odisha.

 The garden was renovated and inaugurated by the chief minister, the late Biju

 Patnaik of Odisha.
 The height of the statue is 75 feet.
 Every year on 23

 February it celebrates its foundation day.
 Other temples inside the premises are

 12 Jyotirlingas, Batta Mangala Devi, Sarala Devi Temple, Jagannath Temple,

 Lakshmi, and Santoshi Mata Temple.
 One Kalyan Mandap is built to accommodate

 public gatherings and functions.
 The Hanuman statue was built by Sri Lakshman

 Chandaneswar Temple, Digha,Baleswar, Odisha.

 Another 6 km towards west from Digha, there is Chandaneswar, which is famous

 for a Shiva Temple.
 In the month of Chaitra i.e., in the last month of Bengali

 calender year, an annual fair is organised around this temple.
 Pilgrims from all

 over the country, especially from Orissa, Bengal, Bihar come to this fair.

 There are bus/rickshaw services from Digha to Chandaneswar.
 Apart from this,

 Calcutta-Chandaneswar, Howrah-Balasore, Digha-Baripada buses ply via

 About 4 km from Chandaneswar and 4 km from Digha in West Bengal is the tranquil

 beach at Talasari, surrounded by casuarina groves.

 Manikeswari Temple, Bhawanipatna,Kalahandi, Odisha.

 Manikeswari is one of the popular Hindu deity in Orissa.
+There are many

-Manikeswari temple in Bhawanipatna is well recognized in Orissa.
+temple in Bhawanipatna is well recognized in Orissa.
 Manikeswari is also the

 primary deity associated with the royal family of Paralakhemundi in Gajapati.